Skip to content

 Core Concepts

-Where voxcss used to render a single voxel cube, polycss renders any regular polyhedron the same way: each face becomes one DOM element.
-The dodecahedron below is 12 native pentagons (not 36 triangles) — flip the shape selector to see how the same renderer handles every Platonic solid.
+Where voxcss used to render a single voxel cube, PolyCSS renders any regular polyhedron the same way: each face becomes one DOM element.
+The demo starts on an icosahedron; flip the shape selector to see how the same renderer handles every Platonic solid, including a dodecahedron with 12 native pentagons.

 Loading…

-• Scene (<poly-scene> / PolyScene) — the 3D viewport.
-Sets up perspective, camera angle, and lighting.
-Fills its parent element.
+• Scene (<poly-scene> / PolyScene): the render tree root.
+Always nested inside a camera element.
+Sets up lighting and fills its parent element.

-• Mesh (<poly-mesh> / PolyMesh) — loads a mesh from a URL (OBJ / glTF / GLB).
+• Mesh (<poly-mesh> / PolyMesh): loads a mesh from a URL (OBJ / STL / glTF / GLB / VOX).
 Internally expands to one polygon child per face.
 Convenience wrapper around the parser + renderer.

-• Polygon (<poly-polygon> / Poly) — one polygon.
+• Polygon (<poly-polygon> / Poly): one polygon.
 The atomic primitive.
-Renders one atlas-backed <i> with transform: matrix3d(...).
-Accepts standard DOM event handlers, classes, and styles — this is what makes polycss “DOM-native 3D” rather than “3D inside a black-box canvas”.
+Renders as one internal DOM leaf with transform: matrix3d(...).
+Accepts standard DOM event handlers, classes, and styles: this is what makes PolyCSS “DOM-native 3D” rather than “3D inside a black-box canvas”.

 A mesh element is internally polygons.map(p => <poly-polygon …>), so any rendered mesh can be inspected, styled, or handled per-polygon.